boutproject/BOUT-dev/manual/sphinx/user_docs/advanced_install.rst

 This should work well for gcc.
-Similar to checks, different levels can be specified, where 3 is high, and 0 means disabling all optimization. ``--enable-optimize=fast`` will set the ``-Ofast`` flag for gcc which enables optimization that are not standard conform, so proceed at own risk.
+Similar to checks, different levels can be specified, where 3 is high, and 0 means disabling all optimization. ``--enable-optimize=fast`` will set the ``-Ofast`` flag for gcc which enables optimizations that are not standard conforming, so proceed at own risk.

 Manually set compilation flags
 ------------------------------

-It is possible to change flags for BOUT++ after running configure, by editing the make.config file.
-Note that this is not recommended, as e.g. pvode will not be build with these flags.
+It is possible to change flags for BOUT++ after running configure, by editing the ``make.config`` file.
+Note that this is not recommended, as e.g. PVODE will not be built with these flags.

 .. _sec-machine-specific: